sammyhenningsson/hal_presenter/README.md

   model Post
 end
 ```
-This make it possible to serialize Post instances using the PostSerializer.
+This make it possible to serialize `Post` instances with `HALPresenter.to_hal`.
+HALPresenter will then delegate the serialization to `PostSerializer`.
 ``` ruby
 post = Post.new(*args)
 HALPresenter.to_hal(post)